Choi Yu-jin: Early life

-Yujin was born on August 12, 1996, in Wansan District, Jeonju, South Korea.
+Choi Yu-jin was born on August 12, 1996, in Wansan District, Jeonju, South Korea.
 She attended high school at Hanlim Multi Art School and graduated in February 2015.

 Career

 Pre-debut

-She is the longest-serving trainee among CLC members, having been a trainee for over 4 years prior to her debut in 2015.
+Choi is the longest-serving trainee among CLC members, having been a trainee for over 4 years prior to her debut in 2015.

-As a trainee, Yujin created and taught BtoB's Ilhoon the 'Gwiyomi Player' aegyo, which he would later popularise on the South Korean Idol variety show, Weekly Idol.
-In 2013, South Korean singer, Hari released "Gwiyomi Song" inspired by the gesture Yujin created.
+As a trainee, Choi created and taught BtoB's Ilhoon the 'Gwiyomi Player' aegyo, which he would later popularise on the South Korean Idol variety show, Weekly Idol.
+In 2013, South Korean singer, Hari released "Gwiyomi Song" inspired by the gesture Choi created.

-In 2013, Yujin collaborated with then-Cube artist and Beast member Yang Yo-seob in "Perfume" which was released on April 30 as part of Cube Entertainment's first "Voice Project".
+In 2013, Choi collaborated with then-Cube artist and Beast member Yang Yo-seob in "Perfume" which was released on April 30 as part of Cube Entertainment's first "Voice Project".
 She was credited under the pre-debut group Cube Girls.

-In 2014, alongside three of the soon-to-be CLC members, Sorn, Seungyeon and Yeeun, Yujin appeared in BtoB's "Beep Beep" music video.
+In 2014, alongside three of the soon-to-be CLC members, Sorn, Seungyeon and Yeeun, Choi appeared in BtoB's "Beep Beep" music video.
 In the same year, all five of the original members of CLC appeared in G.NA's "G.NA's Secret" music video and participated in promotional activities as backing dancers.
 In 2015, the quintet did a voluntary street busking performances to help children with developmental disabilities, attracting attention as a warm 'Hongdae idol' as part of their pre-debut activities.
 They released a self-composed song "You're My Love" (유어 마이 러브) on March 13, 2013, through the online music site Melon and the official YouTube channel.